lewisc/Troll/README.md

+UPDATE NOTICE - THESE INSTRUCTIONS ARE NOT CURRENTLY CORRECT FOR THE MAINLINE OF THIS REPOSITORY

+CURRENTLY THIS REPO IS NOT FULLY OPERATIONAL

 To install Troll on your computer, you first need to install Moscow ML.
 There are instructions for this on the Moscow ML homepage (http://www.itu.dk/people/sestoft/mosml.html).
 When this